changbingY/changbingY.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Changbing, a 5th-year PhD candidate in Computational Linguistics at the **University of British Columbia**.
-I received my MS in Computational Linguistics from the **University of Colorado Boulder** and my BA in English & Linguistics from **Southeast University**.
+I received my MS from the **University of Colorado Boulder** and my BA from **Southeast University**.

 ## Internship Experience
 * Applied Scientist Intern, Amazon